-3. Get in and out of bed carefully.
+3. Get into and out of bed carefully.

-It may sound obvious, but be extra careful when you get in and out of bed.
+It may sound obvious, but be extra careful when you get into and out of bed.
 Bending forward at your waist or making quick and jerking motions can cause you more back pain.